cert-manager/website/content/docs/troubleshooting/webhook.md

 work around the fact that kube-apiserver can't reach any pod IPs nor cluster IPs.

-By setting `securePort` to 10260 instead of relying on the default value (which is 10250), you will prevent a conflict between the webhook and the kubelet.
-The kubelet, which is an agent that runs on every Kubernetes worker node and that runs directly on the host, uses the port 10250 to expose its internal API to kube-apiserver.
+By setting `securePort` to `10260` instead of relying on the default value (which is `10250`), you will prevent a conflict between the webhook and the kubelet.
+The kubelet, which is an agent that runs on every Kubernetes worker node and runs directly on the host, uses the port `10250` to expose its internal API to kube-apiserver.

 To understand how `hostnetwork` and `securePort` interact, we have to look